Simply LaKita

 Overhead view of baked easy lasagna recipe in square white baking dish on black tile surface.

-Looking for a comforting, easy lasagna recipe that won't leave you with a mountain of leftovers?
+Looking for a comforting, small batch lasagna recipe that won't leave you with a mountain of leftovers?
 This 8x8-inch pan lasagna is the perfect answer.
 Made with oven-ready noodles, three kinds of cheese, and your favorite jarred pasta sauce, it's cozy, simple, and ready for weeknight dinner without the fuss.

 Overhead view of white plate with serving of lasagna on it with the rest of the pan in the background on black tile surface.